 4. I wish we had stayed more by the beach honestly.
 Goddess, I miss the ocean.
 I am so so so burned right now but I don’t even care.
 We did the jetski at Playa Blanca, my first time as an adult and then couldn’t walk for two days because I was so sore.

 5. A LOT of chauvinism.
 We literally stopped traffic one day in our bikinis, the men unable to drive away without honking, giving us the thumbs up, trying to talk to us.
 I was irritated at first and then realized, in 15 years I’ll never stop traffic again.
-So instead, I swaggered around the streets, enjoying the attention only youth experiences.
+So instead, I swaggered around the streets, enjoying the attention-only youth experiences.

 I am so happy to have gone to Colombia.
-While I’m sure that there are different experiences to be had in the bigger cities, Cartagena was delightfully sleep and provided plenty to do or not do for the six days we were there.
+While I’m sure that there are different experiences to be had in the bigger cities, Cartagena was delightfully sleepy and provided plenty to do or not do for the six days we were there.
 I can’t wait to plan another adventure with Brianna!!!
 If you’re looking for your Cartagena wedding photographer, please make sure to contact me!